History

 This window consists of two lights with 3 coats of arms.

-- Left (2 red chevrons and a cross): Moberley.
+- Bottom left (2 red chevrons and a cross): Mobberley.

 2 “et exsultavit spiritus meus”